 - Visit the London Zoo and make sure you stop into the reptile house to see where Harry accidentally put Dudley into a snake cage.

-Oh, and here are some more useful links for tours you might like to check out!
+Here are some more useful links for Harry Potter themed tours in London (and beyond) you might like to check out!

 Do you know of any other awesome Harry Potter-themed bars, shops or places in London that are worth a visit?
 Let me know in the comments and don’t forget to pin one of these if you are planning your own magical weekend!